CodersCampus/cp/docs/HOW_TO_MAKE_A_RELEASE.md

-# How to make a release
+# How to make a Release

 - [ ] Have you followed the [rules](RULES.md).
 Go check the rules before progressing.